-The kitchen sink drama movement emerged in British theatre during the late 1950s and early 1960s, presenting a stark contrast to the upper-class, well-mannered plays that had previously dominated the stage.
+The kitchen sink drama movement emerged in British theatre during the late 1950s and early 1960s, contrasting the upper-class, well-mannered plays that had previously dominated the stage.
 This new wave of theatre shifted the focus towards the raw, everyday experiences of working-class people, highlighting their struggles with social and economic issues.
-The term “kitchen sink” refers to both the ordinary aspects of life depicted in these works.
+The term “kitchen sink” refers to the ordinary aspects of life depicted in these works.

 The movement is often associated with the Angry Young Men, a group of writers and playwrights who expressed their disillusionment and frustration with post-war British society.
 These writers rebelled against the conventional, conservative theatre of the time, instead choosing to portray the harsh realities of the working class.
 Their works were characterised by brutal honesty, social realism, and strong regional accents, breaking away from the polished, upper-class narratives that had previously prevailed.